Christian-Me/node-red-contrib-homie-convention/readme.md

 msg.topic | copy the label to msg.payload.
 Only for startup messages.

 ## extra configuration
-Additional information like timing, errors and atrributes can be added to the msg object
+Additional information like timing, errors and attributes can be added to the msg object

 parameter | description
 ----------|------------